 (2) LightLife Adds Vital Wheat Gluten, Then Removes It

 You might get whiplash following the LightLight Smart Dogs saga.
-It all started when my friend, Wendy, told me she had been buying these plant-based hot dogs for years and even had a package of “gluten-free” Smart Dogs in her freezer.
+It all started when my friend Wendy told me she had been buying these plant-based hot dogs for years and even had a “gluten-free” Smart Dogs package in her freezer.

 Then, while shopping at the grocery store, something compelled her to check the label before adding it to her cart.
 Sure enough, she stared at the package in disbelief!
 LightLife changed its formula and added vital wheat gluten as an ingredient!